 A term used to denote a specific technique of garment printing of which covers every inch of the garment.
 One of the only ways of being able to tell if the fabric was all-over printed is hidden in the seams, the hem, and other elements like the zippers – which wouldn’t be present in regular and more popular types of garment printing approach.

 This kind of print is achieved by layering the t-shirt on a flat surface and then printing on top of it, which means that any element that is not exposed to the ink, like hems, for example, won’t be affected.

-If a hem or the interior of the garment is printed then the fabric was probably printed before it was sewn, this is the traditional way of printing fabric.
-All-over is often confused with an oversized print.
-Oversized print (usually achieved by large screens) is meant to surpass the limitations of traditional printing techniques.
+If a hem or the interior of the garment is printed, then it stands to reason that the fabric was probably printed before it was sewn, this is the traditional and more effective way of all-over printing.
+However, not to be confused with an “oversized print”!
+Which is usually achieved by large screens and is meant to surpass the limitations of traditional printing techniques.

-Note: To learn more about the most popular T-shirt printing techniques, head over here.
+To learn more about the most popular techniques head over the best types of T-shirt printing techniques.

-- If you fancy a repetitive pattern like a polka dot, for example, then it might be easier to just print the fabric before it is cut and sewn.
+- If you fancy a repetitive pattern like a polka dot, for example, then it is easier to print the fabric as a whole before it is cut and sewn.
 This way you would avoid the inherent problems that come with all-over printing.
 We’ll go over those later.

 - If you’re not looking to cover sleeves, but just the torso, then all-over print might not even be necessary.
 Some printers (like us *wink, wink*) own larger than normal screens that might be able to accommodate your specific needs.